csarnataro/alvik_remote_controller/README.md

 ### 3. Have fun

+The Arduino Alvik robot is powered by its own internal battery.
+For the remote controller you can use a USB Power Bank connected to the Arduino Nano RP2040 Connect's Micro USB port.

 If everything is working as expected, you should be able to turn you Alvik on and make it run like this:

 ![Alvik running](readme-images/alvik-running.gif)

 ### Technical details